Gauntletak

-Gauntletak is a multidirectional shooter video game written by Donald R. Lebeau for the Atari 8-bit family of home computers.
-It was released as shareware in 1984 with a full-version available for registration of US$35.
+Gauntletak is a multidirectional shooter video game written by Donald R. Lebeau for Atari 8-bit computers.
+It was published as shareware in 1984 with a full-version available for a registration of US$35.
 Gameplay is divided into separate screens (50 in all) with terrain and enemies.
-The game was originally titled Gauntlet, but was renamed after the Gauntlet arcade game from Atari Games was released in 1985.
+The game was originally titled Gauntlet, but was renamed in 1987 to avoid confusion with the 1985 Gauntlet arcade game from Atari Games.

 Gameplay

 The player controls a saucer-shaped ship using a joystick and the keyboard, and can fire weapons in eight directions, both at the terrain (to dig holes or tunnels) and at enemies.
 The player uses the joystick to apply thrust in different directions, meaning the ship can be moving in one direction and firing in any other (strafing the ground or enemies).
 The X key on the keyboard causes the ship to full-stop.

 Various kinds of enemies are found in the game, each of which reacts to the player differently.
 Some attack the player immediately, some wait until the player is within close proximity, some wait until the player is in their line of sight, etc. Some large enemies release smaller enemies that in turn attack the player.